stopitcarl/sierpinski-fractal-js/README.md

+# sierpinsky-fractal-js

-An interactive display of the sierpinski fractal with smooth movement.
+A recursive implementation of the sierpinsky fractal with time-based animation and fading.

+## Getting Started
-To run it just open the index.html with a browser (i.e. Firefox, Chrome, Safari.....).
+To run the simulation clone or download the repository and open the index.html file with your favourite browser (i.e. Firefox, Chrome, Safari.....).

-Hold 'A' to see controls
+## Controls
-Press 'D' to toggle text
+Press 'D' to toggle text hints.
+Hold 'A' to see controls.